Raidenkyu/hackathon-bot/README.md

 $ npm start
 ```

-Similar to the previous one, but with hot reload activated, which means that any saved modification to the source code will immediattly update the bot.
+Similar to the previous one, but with hot reload activated, which means that any saved modification to the source code will immediately update the bot.
 It requires the `dev dependencies` to work.

 To interact with the bot, just go to http://localhost:3000